airalab/robonomics-wiki/docs/ru/home-assistant-x-robonomics.md

 installation where you also configure your newly installed Home Assistant and add MQTT integration to it.
 After that you will connect your Zigbee devices to your Home Assistant.

-## Add Robonomics integration to Existing Home Assistant OS

-**This part is under maintenance, to be updated soon.**

 ## Add Robonomics integration to Existing Home Assistant Docker

 <robo-wiki-note type="warning" title="DISCLAIMER">